AvaloniaUI/avalonia-docs/docs/guides/data-binding/how-to-bind-to-a-command-with-reactiveui.md

 To review the concept behind the MVVM implementation pattern, see [here](../../concepts/the-mvvm-pattern/).&#x20;
 :::

-If you created your application using the <mark style="color:green;">**Avalonia MVVM Application**</mark> solution template then your solution will already contain the _ReactiveUI_ framework package, and you can reference it like this:
+If you created your application using the **Avalonia MVVM Application** solution template then your solution will already contain the _ReactiveUI_ framework package, and you can reference it like this:

 ```csharp
 using ReactiveUI;